mpp-doric/Android-Security-Reference/hardware/keystore.md

 ### CTS 6.0

-As of M-6-23 hardware backed `KeyStore` is not a requirement:
+As of M-6-23 hardware backed `KeyStore` is not a requirement, as indicated at the bottom of the [9.11.
+Keys and Credentials](https://source.android.com/compatibility/6.0/android-6.0-cdd#9_11_keys_and_credentials):

 > Note that while the above TEE-related requirements are stated as STRONGLY RECOMMENDED, the Compatibility Definition for the next API version is planned to changed these to REQIUIRED.
 If a